esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 interfaces and are only enabled if the associated instruction is a branch as determined during predecoding in the fetch stage.
 To achieve consistency of the
 BHR, the direction prediction must be informed whether a target prediction has been found for any branch.
 If no target is available, the prediction falls back to predict the branch as untaken.
-The direction prediction is only used for condi- tional branch instructions (for the RISC-V ISA, those have the BRANCH opcode).
+The direction prediction is only used for conditional branch instructions (for the RISC-V ISA, those have the BRANCH opcode).
 All input and output ports are unbuffered as we require the prediction result in the same cycle as the prediction invocation.
-The predictor must provide an equal port number as the fetch width, such that any fetched instruction may be pre- dicted.
+The predictor must provide an equal port number as the fetch width, such that any fetched instruction may be predicted.

+`RAS` and `BTB` implement the target predictors.
+Both are quite simple modules and are documented in-code.

-##### exec_core
+##### exec_core (ExecCore.bsv)

 The execution core executes instructions and provides their results.
 Additionally, instruction reordering happens here.
 The execution core consists of multiple units.
-The issue stage distributes instructions to the Reservation Stations (RSs) re- quired by Tomasulo’s algorithm.
+The issue stage distributes instructions to the Reservation Stations (RSs) required by Tomasulo’s algorithm.
 Each RS is associated with one FU for result calculation.
 Some FUs require further signaling, e.g. the memory and CSR units.
 The Reorder Buffer (ROB) brings all instructions back into program order to enable speculation.
-We first introduce the speculative register file as a means to store re- sults during speculation.
+We first introduce the speculative register file as a means to store results during speculation.
 Then the issue stage, RSs and FUs are introduced.

-###### speculative register file
+###### speculative register file (RegFileEvo.bsv)

 The speculative register file is part of the execution core and tracks results and instruction tags.
 The instruction tags are derived from the ROB.
 If a misprediction occurs, all conents of said register file are flushed.
 The internal state consists